purpleraventv/phansiteprogressbar/README.md

 Additional versions may also be added as the project develops.

-### v0.2.0-Beta
+### v0.3.0-Beta

 This update continues the Beta development of the project and adds a new Phan-Site recreation:

-- Added `phan-site-14.html`
+- Added `phan-site-15.html`
+- Added the updated 12/24 Phan-Site state following the release of the Velvet Room on the path to the true ending
-- Added the 12/24 Phan-Site poll
+- Added the corresponding 12/24 poll
-- Added the 0.0% popularity state
+- Added the 16.3–16.6% popularity range
-- Added the no-comment state for this version
+- Added the corresponding comment database
 - Expanded the collection of individual Phan-Site versions

 **Full Release**